Darcy Gardiner's return to give Brisbane Lions a backline headache

-BRISBANE has a backline selection dilemma ahead of Sunday's rescheduled match against Fremantle, with the reliable Darcy Gardiner set to return from concussion.
+JARROD Berry will miss at least another week with a lingering groin injury, while Brisbane has a selection dilemma with reliable defender Darcy Gardiner set to return from concussion.

+Berry has missed the last two AFL games as well as rounds two and three this season with a hamstring complaint, with Fagan at least encouraged he was able to run freely at training this week.

 Gardiner missed last Saturday's victory over Port Adelaide, but Lions coach Chris Fagan said he had ticked off the protocols and was available to face the Dockers at the Gabba.